Thomas Todd: Career in Kentucky

 Todd was admitted to the Kentucky bar in 1786, and maintained a private practice in Danville, Kentucky from 1788 until 1801.
 He also gained influence by becoming its court reporter and served as secretary to the Kentucky State Legislature after statehood.
 Before that event, Todd served as the secretary to ten conventions between 1784 and 1792 which advocated formation of the state of Kentucky, and which later wrote its state constitution.
 Todd also served as one of Lincoln County's two delegates to the Virginia House of Delegates in the term which ended in Kentucky's statehood.
+He was a candidate for governor of Kentucky in 1795 and 1800.

-Todd was also the first clerk of the Kentucky Court of Appeals (on which he would in 1801 begin sit as one of its judges and beginning in 1806 as its chief judge).
+Todd was also the first clerk of the Kentucky Court of Appeals (on which he would in 1801 begin to sit as one of its judges and beginning in 1806 as its chief judge).
 Todd also owned slaves, twenty-six slaves at the time of the 1820 census.